conmaol/maglocunus/l/LLMs.md

 ```

 The different elements in this diagram interact as follows:
-1. The user submits an initial prompt to the LLM orchestrator.
+1. The user submits an initial prompt to the LLM looper.
-2. The orchestrator submits the current prompt on to the LLM.
+2. The looper submits the current prompt on to the LLM.
-3. The LLM generates a response consisting of a single token, and sends this token back to the orchestrator.
+3. The LLM generates a response consisting of a single token, and sends this token back to the looper.
-4. The orchestrator appends the newly generated token to the end of the prompt, thus creating a slightly longer prompt.
+4. The looper appends the newly generated token to the end of the prompt, thus creating a slightly longer prompt.
-5. The orchestrator repeats steps 2–4 until it is happy it has a complete response for the user.
+5. The looper repeats steps 2–4 until it is happy it has a complete response for the user.
-6. The orchestrator removes the original user prompt from the start of current prompt, and sends this truncated response back to the user
+6. The looper removes the original user prompt from the start of current prompt, and sends this truncated response back to the user

 For example, when I submitted the following prompt to a well-known (recursive) LLM: